Skip to content

 Hi [Name],

-Circling back on the budget conversation.
+Following up on the budget conversation.

 The blocker we identified was [timing / approval threshold / proving value early].
 If that's still the question, the cleanest move is to scope down to [phase 1: e.g. one team, one quarter] and leave [phase 2] as a separate decision once you've seen results.